 Step 2 – February:

 Now is the time to start researching your options.
 Are you installing your system on your roof or on your property?
 If you are going for a rooftop system then you have to decide whether you want conventional photovoltaic (PV) panels or solar shingles, the latter being an option for sloped rooftops only and are not available everywhere.
 And then you have to consider whether you want to own your panels outright, lease them, or have a partnership agreement with a utility company.
-For more on your options, check out: What is the best way to install solar panels at my home?
+Read more about your options for financing your solar panels.

 Are you thinking of used solar panels?
 If so, check out: Should I buy used solar panels?